elotroalex/chiens/_texts/translation.md

 [37]({{site.baseurl}}/chiens/p037.html){:.pagetitle}

-*(Enter a mother and her two daughters.
+*(Enter two girls and one woman.
 Tired, worried.
-White ...
+They are white ...
 They turn their heads from time to time to see if they are being followed ...
 Half reassured, they lay down their bundles.)*

 - {:.sp} 1st Girl.

-- {:.i2} My teeth are clacking.
+- {:.i2} My teeth are chattering.

 - {:.sp} 2nd Girl.

 - {:.pr.i} Sigh.
-So fatigued ...
-We are soaked ... there's fog on the hill ...
-My bones are scared and cold.
+Such fatigue ...
+We are soaked ... there's fog on the mountain ...
+My bones weep from fear and cold.

 - {:.sp} The Mother.

 Be brave, girls ...
 Be brave ...
 It won't be easy ...
-Run ... run ... hide in the sharp sugarcanes ... then run some more ...
-Ouch.
+Run ... run ... hide in the sugarcanes quickly ... then run some more ...
+Ow!
 My legs ...

 *(The mother and her girls have disappeared; same decor.
-A hoe slashes the scene.
+A hoe slashes the stage.
 Hoes, then hands ...
 They are slaves plowing at dusk.)*

 - {:.sp} 1st Slave *(singing.)*